Stock Watch: Bob Condotta grades the Seahawks in their big win over the 49ers

 Pete Carroll has seen enough in a coaching career that dates to 1974 to never assume anything.

-“We’re nowhere,’’ he insisted when asked about the team’s playoff positioning after Seattle’s 43-16 win over the 49ers Sunday.
+“We’re nowhere,’’ he insisted when asked about the team’s playoff positioning after Seattle’s 43-16 victory over the 49ers on Sunday.

 That could pretty much change next week, though.

-According to the analytic site FiveThirtyEight.com, Seattle has an 86 percent chance of making the playoffs after the win over the 49ers improved its record to 7-5.
-This, coupled with losses by other teams vying for Wild Card spots — notably Carolina and Minnesota, which began the day ahead of Seattle but lost to the Patriots to fall to 6-5-1 — helped Seattle.
+According to the analytic site FiveThirtyEight.com, Seattle has an 86 percent chance of making the playoffs after beating the 49ers to improve its record to 7-5.
+This, coupled with defeats by other teams vying for wild-card spots — notably Minnesota, which began the day ahead of Seattle but lost to the Patriots to fall to 6-5-1, and Carolina — helped Seattle.

 But should the Seahawks beat the Vikings next Monday night, fans can begin making playoff plans.
-According to FiveThirtyEight, a win over the Vikings would give Seattle a 97 percent chance to make the playoffs.
+According to FiveThirtyEight, a victory over the Vikings would give Seattle a 97 percent chance to make the playoffs.

 Save for a few plays here and there, the Seahawks generally looked the part of a playoff team Sunday.